SpartnerNL/laravel-excel-docs/3.1/exports/extending.md

 You can add custom concerns to your app.
 This can be useful if you want to share some concerns over a few projects or want to open source your custom concerns.

 Let's add a `WithCustomProperties` concern to your app.
-You could add these concerns to `app/Exports/Concerns`, but any location will do as long as it can be auto-loaded by composer.
+You could add these concerns to `App/Exports/Concerns`, but any location will do as long as it can be autoloaded by Composer.

 ```php
 namespace App\Exports\Concerns;